 Once you have successfully completed your BSc Architectural Technology course, you might like to consider a career as a graduate architectural technologist within private practice, local government design offices and large building firms.

 Is there more information available online?

 You can use the above QR code to connect directly to the course details.

-Rachel MacLeod graduate from the BSc (Hons) Architectural Technology degree at our Inverness College UHI campus.
-She is now employed as an Architectural Technologist at CRGP Ltd.
+Rachel MacLeod graduated from the BSc (Hons) Architectural Technology degree at our UHI Inverness campus.
+She is now employed as an Architectural Technologist at CRGP Ltd